lightningnetwork/lnd/docs/recovery.md

 #### Streaming Updates via `SubscribeChannelBackups`

-Using the gRPC interace directly, [a new call:
+Using the gRPC interface directly, [a new call:
 `SubscribeChannelBackups`](https://api.lightning.community/#subscribechannelbackups).
 This call allows users to receive a new notification each time the underlying SCB state changes.
 This can be used to implement more complex backup